Occupational Performance Coaching

-Occupational Performance Coaching (OPC) is proposed as an intervention which is family- and occupation-centred, enablement-focused and research informed.
-OPC involves working alongside parents to achieve parents’ goals for themselves, their children and/or their families.
-In OPC therapists utilise performance analysis, problem-solving, occupational and disability knowledge to guide parents’ exploration of changes that facilitate goal achievement.
+Occupational Performance Coaching (OPC) is an intervention which is person, family- and occupation-centred, enablement-focused and research informed.
+In OPC therapists utilise performance analysis, problem-solving, occupational and disability knowledge to guide client’ exploration of changes that facilitate engagement and goal achievement.
+OPC has a capacity building focus as it aims to enhance client competence and confidence to manage current and future situations independently.

 Aims/objectives of the workshop include: